wielebenwir/commonsbooking/readme.txt

 ## Changelog

 ### 2.7 (xx.03.2022)
-NEW: You can now choose your individual colors to customize commonsbooking to your style.
+NEW: You can now choose your individual colors to customize Commonsbooking to your liking.
 Try it via Options -> CommonsBooking -> Templates (scroll down to color section)
+NEW: Added action hooks to templates
-ENHANCED: Optimized the commonsbooking internal caching so booking lists and maps rendered faster
+ENHANCED: Optimized the commonsbooking internal caching so booking lists and maps are rendered faster.
-FIXED: Some rendering issues with calendar has been fixed
-ENHANCED: Modified CSS styles for calendar
+ENHANCED: Modified CSS styles for calendar.
+ENHANCED: Item lists and availability tables will now output a warning when no items have been found.
+ENHANCED: Added links to location pages in maps, booking lists, availability tables and item overview page.
+ENHANCED: Items, which are restricted to a certain user group are now hidden for non-eligible users.
-FIXED: Set default advance booking days for existing timeframes to 365 days
+FIXED: Set default advance booking days for existing timeframes to 365 days.
+FIXED: Some rendering issues with the calendar have been fixed.

 ### 2.6.12 (27.02.2022)